EdgarKlavins/DeliciousCakes/README.md

 ## Acknowledgements

-Thanks to Code institute and Bristol College for for their support.
+Thanks to Code institute and Bristol College for their support.